List of Fear the Walking Dead characters: John Dorie

 John Dorie, portrayed by Garret Dillahunt, is a former police officer who uses 2 Colts Singles as his primary weapon and is also a man of fascinating contradictions and one of the first survivors Morgan encountered in Season 4.
 He is a gentle soul, an innocent person in many ways, but it is no stranger to violence.
 He can be soft-spoken and disarmingly funny at the same time, but when the situation gets worse he shows his tough side.

-In season 6's "The Door," John is shot in the chest and murdered by Dakota with one of his own guns.
+In season 6's "The Door", John is shot in the chest and murdered by Dakota with one of his own guns.
 His body washes up in front of his cabin as a walker and his wife June puts him down.
-In "Things Left to Do," June buries John's body in front of his cabin and later kills Virginia with the same gun that Dakota killed John with, blaming Virginia for her husband's murder.
+In "Things Left to Do", June buries John's body in front of his cabin and later kills Virginia with the same gun that Dakota killed John with, blaming Virginia for her husband's murder.
+June soon after meets John's father John Dorie Sr. and the pair ultimately forgive Dakota for John's murder shortly before she dies when Texas is nuked by the insane cult leader Teddy.